EsmeraldaMar/holbertonschool-shell/io_redirections_and_filters/README.md

 6) it displays the third line of the file iacta.
 7) it  creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8)it writes into the file ls_cwd_content the result of the command ls -la.
+9) it  duplicates the last line of the file iacta, inside the file iacta.